VR-25/acc/README.md

 ---
 ## PLUGINS

-Those are scripts that override functions and some variables.
+Those are scripts that override functions and some global variables.
 They should be placed in `/data/adb/vr25/acc-data/plugins/`.
 Files are sorted and sourced.
 Filenames shall not contain spaces.
 Hidden files and those without the `.sh` extension are ignored.

+There are also _volatile_ plugins (gone on reboot, useful for debugging): `/dev/.vr25/acc/plugins/`.
+Those override the permanent.

 ---